ShanyceMudai/alx-zero_day/README.md

-This is a readme for alx-zero_day repository
+This is the readme for alx-zero_day.